 Urgency: The major symptom of OAB is a sudden, strong urge to urinate that you can't ignore.
-This "gotta go" feeling makes you afraid you will leak urine if you don't get to a bathroom right away.
-You may or may not leak urine after feeling this urge to go.
+This "gotta go" feeling makes you fear you will leak if you don't get to a bathroom right away.
+You may or may not actually leak with this urge to go.

 If you live with OAB, you may also:

-Urinate frequently: You may also need to go to the bathroom many times during the day.
-The number of times someone urinates differs from person to person.
-But many experts agree that going to the bathroom more than 8 times in 24 hours is “frequent urination.”
+Urinate frequently.
+You may need to go to the bathroom many times during the day.
+The number of times someone urinates varies from person to person.
+Many experts agree that going to the bathroom more than eight times in 24 hours is “frequent urination.”

-Wake up at night to urinate: Having to wake from sleep to go to the bathroom more than once a night may be another symptom of OAB.
+Wake up at night to pass urine.
+If you have to wake from sleep to go to the bathroom more than once a night, it’s a symptom of OAB or nocturia.